 The tax currently payable is based on taxable profit for the year.
-Taxable profit differs from 'profit before tax' as reported in the Consolidated Statement of Profit and Loss /other comprehensive income because of items of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
-The Group's current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.
+Taxable profit differs from 'profit before tax' as reported in the statement of profit and loss /other comprehensive income because of items of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
+The Company's current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.

-Current tax is recognized in the Consolidated Statement of Profit and Loss, except when they relate to items that are recognized in other comprehensive income or directly in equity, in which case, the current tax is also recognized in other comprehensive income or directly in equity respectively.
+Current tax is recognized in the statement of profit and loss, except when they relate to items that are recognized in other comprehensive income or directly in equity, in which case, the current tax is also recognized in other comprehensive income or directly in equity respectively.
 Where current tax arises from the initial accounting for a business combination, the tax effect is included in the accounting for the business combination.